Tradecrush/next-route-guard/test/README.md

-# Route Auth Tests
+# Next Route Guard Tests

-This directory contains tests for the `@tradecrush/route-auth` package, specifically for the route generation functionality.
+This directory contains tests for the `@tradecrush/next-route-guard` package, specifically for the route generation and matching functionality.

 ## Test Files